 When the script is created, if some part of the code is missing it can be seen in the Code structure panel.
 When that missing part of the code is added, it will be automatically added to the Code structure panel, by default.

 If the following code is inserted in the query, while the Code structure is enabled:

 CREATE PROCEDURE AddEmp5(@mgrid hierarchyid, @EmpName nvarchar(50)) AS BEGIN DECLARE @last_child hierarchyid DECLARE @last_child2 hierarchyid SET TRANSACTION ISOLATION LEVEL SERIALIZABLE BEGIN TRANSACTION UPDATE Org_T5 SET @last_child = LastChild = EmployeeId.GetDescendant(LastChild,NULL), @last_child2 = LastChild2 = EmployeeId.GetDescendant(LastChild2,NULL) WHERE EmployeeId = @mgrid INSERT Org_T5(EmployeeId, EmployeeId2, EmployeeName) VALUES(@last_child, @last_child, @EmpName) COMMIT END ; GO

-This will automatically add CREATE PROCEDURE AddEmp5 to the Code structure, and all related code can be expanded, as it’s shown on the picture below:
+This will automatically add Create procedure AddEmp5 to the Code structure panel, and all related code can be expanded, as it’s shown on the picture below:

 This option can be changed, so that the Code structure will be automatically refreshed, or manually refreshed.

-Changing to automatically, or manually refresh, can be done by clicking on two icons in the top left corner of the Code structure window.
+Changing to automatically, or manually refresh, can be done with a click on two icons in the top left corner of the Code structure window.